destratified/destratified.github.io/content/blog/zola.md

 this pretty much gets ya up and running

-## content
+## content and index files

 here I had some files stored in my ~forge/blog that i wanted to move over to the new dir/contents I just copied using cp -r from directory to directory i had been building zola before i decided to go this route, so i had the other `_index.md` file s sorted out. my dir structure was contents with and `about.md _index.md`and a /blog folder.  the `_index.md` file has the contents below:

-+++
+`+++`
-title = "home"
+`title = "home"`

-[extra]
+`[extra]`
-section_path = "blog/_index.md"  # Where to find your posts.
+`section_path = "blog/_index.md"  # Where to find your posts.`
-max_posts = 5  # Show 5 posts and a link to blog section on home page.
+`max_posts = 5  # Show 5 posts and a link to blog section on home page.`
-+++
+`+++`

-the +++ enclose the contents of the instructions like a .yaml file and obviously the title instructs the builc how to orient things in the index.html file it builds in the /public folder later
+the +++ enclose the contents of the instructions like a .yaml file and obviously the title instructs the zola build command how to orient things in the index.html file it builds in the /public folder later all my .md files are in the /blog folder so I also need another files this index file points the homepage to pull info from the blog directory

+in the /blog folder i have all the posts i want to publish, each has a front-matter that is similar to below...i use a template for a webpost in obsidian, which i am still using to write posts, and update the git repos locally, syncing to the github repo main branch

+`+++`
+`title = "after proxmox reboot, found a couple issues"` `date = 2025-08-11`
+`+++`

+so the next thing that was necessary was to add that index.md file to the blog/ folder so that the zola build command understands how to handle the files in the directory.  for now i settled on some sorting by date and thus needed the front-matter in each .md file to aid in that.  the blog/index.md file looks like this:

+`+++`
+`title = "blog"`
+`paginate_by = 5`
+`sort_by = "date"`
+`+++`

+now that we have essentially got all of the content stuff together, the config.toml file in the root directory needed some tweaks: